vmware-tanzu/sonobuoy/docs/enhancements/v2-worker-master.md

 authenticate the client through an individually assigned client certificates.

 The CA certificate and client certificate will be added to the JSON config blob all nodes are defined, not baked into the images themselves.
+The node private key will be transmitted as a Kubernetes secret.
 Every master run should create a brand-new certificate authority and credentials.
 This ensures duplicate or overlapping runs cannot interfere with each other.

 The code for communicating this information back will be isolated to a specific package that other projects can use to write their own workers that don't use